 We have enough money to build a basic headquarters, but fundraising is continuing to secure money for extra elements that will enhance the finished project.

 Mr Wallace added: “We really need the community’s ongoing support to help get us over the finishing line and ensure we provide facilities befitting our young people.”

-As well as donations and offers of fundraising help, we also need parents, supporters and businesses to pitch in with offers to donate goods or services for the new building – get in touch via our Contact page, or check out our MyDonate site.
+As well as donations and offers of fundraising help, we also need parents, supporters and businesses to pitch in with offers to donate goods or services for the new building – get in touch via our Contact page.